kessenma/EngineeringChallenge202404/backend/README.md

 ### Starting the API

-To start the API, run the following command:
+To start the API, run the following command from the backend directory:

 ```bash
 yarn start